 Storage & Reheating Instructions

 - Fridge: Store leftovers in a sealed container in the fridge for up to 3-4 days.
 Note that the noodles may become a bit mushy in the fridge.
+If making in advance to serve at a later date, I suggest omitting the noodles and making them fresh when reheating the cooked chicken and vegetables.

 - Freezer: Store in a freezer-safe container for up to 1 month.
 Thaw in the fridge overnight.